chef-cookbooks/chef-ingredient/README.md

 A "chef ingredient" is the core package itself, or products or add-on components published by Chef Software, Inc. This resource manages the installation, configuration, and running the `ctl reconfigure` of individual packages.

-By default, `chef_ingredient` will install using Chef's public package repositories with the `yum-chef` and `apt-chef` cookbooks depending on the platform.
+By default, `chef_ingredient` will install using the `packages.chef.io` stable repository depending on the platform.
 However, it can be configured to use a custom repository by setting the `node['chef-ingredient']['custom-repo-recipe']` attribute (nil by default).

 #### Actions